portartoor/FRMWRK/README.md

 Inside [core/config.php](core/config.php) you can set:

 - $NoUImode - if the page isset in this array, page will be generated without any template.
-- $TemplateRoutes - here we have the array with association pages with concrete emplates.
+- $TemplateRoutes - here we have the array with association pages with concrete templates.
 If current page is not isset in this array, 'simple' template will be used.